RuanCosta-Jitterbit/webappsnap/README.md

 3. Run the script:

     ```shell
-    ./run.sh --config ./cfg/percona/pmm/config.json --instance pmmdemo
+    ./run.sh --config ./cfg/percona.pmm.json --instance pmmdemo
     ```

-    This will snap all the pages on [PMM Demo](https://pmmdemo.percona.com).
+    This snaps all the pages on [PMM Demo](https://pmmdemo.percona.com).
 It takes around 45 minutes.
 The images are saved in `images/percona/pmmdemo`.

 ## Usage

 You must create configuration files for your own application.

-1. Make copy of `cfg/config.json`
+1. Make copy of `cfg/template.json`

 2. Set values for these: